juun267/package-sorter_Python/README.md

 # Package Sorter

-This repository contains a Go solution for sorting packages based on their dimensions and mass.
+This repository contains a Python solution for sorting packages based on their dimensions and mass.
 The function determines where each package should be dispatched: STANDARD, SPECIAL, or REJECTED.

 ## Functionality